 The device is used to suture your stomach to make it smaller.
-You will then be prevented from overeating while the feeling of fullness is greatly enhanced during meals.
+You will then be prevented from overeating while fullness is greatly enhanced during meals.

 Since the procedure does not involve outside incisions, the risk of operative complications is drastically reduced.
-There is also almost no downtime, allowing you to return to your daily activities quickly.
+There is also almost no downtime, allowing you to quickly return to your daily activities.

 To be successful with endoscopic sleeve gastroplasty, you must commit to a healthier lifestyle.
 That means you must make permanent healthy changes to your diet and get regular exercise to ensure your long-term success.

 To qualify for the ESG procedure, you must have a body mass index of 30 or more.
-You must also be able to demonstrate that diet and exercise have failed to work for you.
+You must also demonstrate that diet and exercise have failed to work for you.

 How Does Bariatric Surgery Compare to Non-Surgical Alternatives?

 Weight loss surgeries are permanent operations that can produce significant weight loss rapidly.
-Many patients of popular procedures like gastric sleeve surgery and Roux-en-Y gastric bypass surgery end up losing the majority of their excess weight within a year and a half.
-There are incisions used during these surgeries, and that means there will be resulting scars, though the scars will usually fade over time.
+Many patients with popular procedures like gastric sleeve surgery and Roux-en-Y gastric bypass surgery end up losing most of their excess weight within a year and a half.
+Incisions are used during these surgeries, which means there will be resulting scars, though the scars will usually fade over time.

 All surgeries come with risks, but serious risks are rare.
 Bariatric surgeries are known for being safe and effective at helping patients lose weight and get healthy.
-In fact, bariatric procedures are also known for being effective treatments for obesity comorbidities like obstructive sleep apnea, heart disease, type 2 diabetes, osteoarthritis, and high blood pressure.
-The procedures can also lower your risk of stroke, heart attacks, and several types of cancers.
+Bariatric procedures are also known for being effective treatments for obesity comorbidities like obstructive sleep apnea, heart disease, type 2 diabetes, osteoarthritis, and high blood pressure.
+The procedures can also lower your risk of stroke, heart attacks, and several cancers.

 Non-surgical weight loss procedures like medically supervised diets, weight loss medications, and the intragastric balloon are temporary measures.
-The concept is to give you a head start with your weight loss while teaching you how to control your eating and ultimately change your lifestyle behaviors.
+The concept is to give you a head start with weight loss while teaching you how to control your eating and ultimately change your lifestyle.

 Which one of these procedures you qualify for will depend on the state of your health, your health history, and your weight loss goals.